Intelligent Zero Trust Architecture for 5G/6G Networks: Principles, Challenges, and the Role of Machine Learning in the context of O-RAN: Conclusion

-Network assurance in the untrusted environment of 5G/6G networks demands for dynamic authorization, risk assessment and monitoring of network assets.
+Network assurance in the untrusted environment of 5G/6G networks demands dynamic authorization, risk assessment, and monitoring of network assets.
 Realization of zero trust (ZT) principles, necessary for providing information security in such environments, require real-time processing of big data.
-In our opinion, the envisioned intelligent architecture (i-ZTA) in this paper can help guarantee ZT principles for tactical application by leveraging distinct technologies of 5G networks as the key enablers of the i-ZTA.
+In our opinion, the envisioned intelligent architecture (i-ZTA) in this paper can help enforce ZT principles for tactical and commercial application by leveraging distinct technologies of 5G networks as the key enablers of the i-ZTA.
+While instances of ZTA realizations for smart IoT networks (relying on cloud-based services for data management and processing) are emerging, we discussed how AI engines of the i-ZTA facilitate handling big data encountered in a typical ZTA framework in the context of 5G/6G.

 The i-ZTA adopts an SBA-based design with AI engines for realizing ZT principles in untrusted networks.
 The i-ZTA core includes the intelligent policy engine (IPE) and the intelligent agent portal (IGP) for dynamic authorization of access requests.
 The former uses reinforcement learning, with the objective of maximizing an assurance score, and the latter uses federated learning to provide users with environmental awareness score (EVA).
 Dynamic monitoring of the network assets is also realized with the intelligent network security state analysis (INSSA) which employs graph neural networks (GNN) for network modeling and adversarial learning for risk assessment.
-It is our sincere hope that the i-ZTA vision discussed in this paper motivates new research directions in the application of AI for providing information security in untrusted networks.
+It is our sincere hope that the i-ZTA vision for 5G/6G discussed in this paper motivates new research directions in the application of AI for providing information security in untrusted networks.